shakes76/PatternFlow/recognition/README.md

 ===========================================================

 Generative Adversial networks or GAN's use generator framework to generate new image from noise and discriminator framework classfies the generated image into real or fake on comparision with original data.
-As trainig goes on, weight in both generator and discriminator are adjusted to optimal values to give desired output.End goal is generating images similar to training image data.
+As training phase goes on, weight in both generator and discriminator are adjusted to optimal values to give desired output.End goal is generating images similar to training image data.

 Deep convolutional Generative Adversive Networks or DCGAN's are most fundamental implementaion of GAN'S involving deep convolutional layers in the network to generate image and